vahagit/camera_record_services/README.md

 Home Assistant's built-in `camera.record` is a clean, well-integrated service, but it is intentionally limited in what it exposes to automations, to keep it 100% stable.

 This integration is a more direct approach, so it will not work with 100% of devices out there.
-It is "hacked" wrapper around the same underlying HA stream component that `camera.record` uses - accessing it at a lower level to expose additional control that the official service deliberately does not offer.
+It is a "hacked" wrapper around the same underlying HA stream component that `camera.record` uses - accessing it at a lower level to expose additional control that the official service deliberately does not offer.

 ## Features